 Credit Card Miles:

-If you have a No Hassle Miles credit card, redeeming for travel and gift cards provides the most value.
+If you have a Miles credit card, redeeming for travel and gift cards provides the most value.
 Merchandise and cash back, on the other hand, only yield about half the value.

-The following table displays a more detailed breakdown of the graph above, indicating the monetary value of each mile when redeemed through the various options provided by No Hassle Rewards.
+The following table displays a more detailed breakdown of the graph above, indicating the monetary value of each mile when redeemed through the various options provided by rewards.